davidanthoff/compiled-binder-postbuild/README.md

 Inside a directory, open a Julia REPL and then hit `] activate`.
 This will initialize a new (empty) environment, and running further operations (`] add`, `] pin`, etc.), will create and maintain the files.

+> Will packages in my `Project.toml` be precompiled?

+Yes.
+As Simon mentions, this accounts for less than half the compilation cost of a package, but it will be paid for all packages regardless of what happens in `postBuild`.

 > How do I change the list of files to bake in?

 Edit the list of packages in the `init.jl` script.
+Note that packages named there must also be in your main `Project.toml`.

 **Note:** PackageCompiler is still relatively fragile, and not all combinations of packages will succeed.